 Sourcing a diverse pool of candidates

-Diversity is often put down to being a pipeline issue.
+When recruitment driven diversity fails, it's often put down to being a sourcing issue.

 It doesn’t matter how fair your assessment process is if there’s no diversity in the people going through it.